Poplar (East India Road) railway station: Pre grouping (1850-1922)

-The East & West India Docks & Birmingham Junction Railway (later North London Railway (NLR)) was incorporated by Act of Parliament on 26 August 1846.
+The East and West India Docks and Birmingham Junction Railway (later North London Railway (NLR)) was incorporated by the East and West India Docks and Birmingham Junction Railway Act 1846 (9 & 10 Vict. c. cccxcvi) on 26 August 1846.
 It was empowered to construct a railway from the district of Poplar and the docks to Camden Town in north London.

 The railway's headquarters and locomotive works were initially in Bow.

 Services started running on 26 September 1850 but Poplar (East India Road) station was not built and the trains (initially from Islington) ran to Bow and then via Gas Factory Junction to Fenchurch Street as the line did not have a central London terminus.
 The line through Poplar opened on 1 January 1852 to goods traffic only.

 Although a station had been built (known as Poplar High Street) at the time and located south of the East India Road site it never had a passenger train service.
 It was not until 1865 that East India Road station was built and the station was named Poplar, but the LBR also had a station of the same name nearby on Brunswick Street, close to the northern entrance of the Blackwall Tunnel, so the new station was referred to as 'Poplar (East India Road)' to distinguish it.
 Services started operating to Broad Street which opened in the same year and the former Fenchurch Street service operated as a connecting shuttle service from Bow.

 In 1870 NLR passenger services were able to access the London & Blackwall Railway's Blackwall railway station and a service started operating in 1870.
 Blackwall was connected by various Thames steamers to downstream locations.
 This service lasted until 1 July 1890 and Poplar Junction was removed and the remaining track work converted into a carriage siding for NLR services.
 The line through to the North London docks continued in operation after 1890.

 In 1904 the road bridge carrying East India Dock Road was rebuilt in connection with the forthcoming electrification of the tram service.
 The new tram service had a negative effect on passenger numbers using the North London's Broad Street service which saw a decline through the following decades.

-The London & North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.
+The London and North Western Railway (LNWR) took over the working of the North London Railway under a common management arrangement on 1 February 1909 although the North London Railway continued to exist until 1922.